akrbdk/devmap/include/english/questions.md

 `Results`: A few months into the job, I managed to learn the ropes and ended up being a lot more productive.

 ### Can you give me an example of when you had to adapt to a new and sudden change in the workplace?
-What happened?
+What happened? [&uarr;](#Articles)

 `Situation`: Sure thing.
-In my previous position as an programmer at Company CorpX, we had to suddenly change all of our CRM software and move all the data to a new tool.
+In my previous position as a programmer at Company CorpX, we had to suddenly change all of our CRM software and move all the data to a new tool.
 The CRM tool we’d been using till now wasn’t fit for a growing team, and on top of that, they were upping their pricing, so it wasn’t really worthwhile for us.